In this explainer, we will learn how to find the components of a given two-dimensional vector.

 The vector represents moving along copies of .
 We can write which means that we move units in the vertical direction and no units in the horizontal direction.

-For example, shown in orange in the figure below is the vector .
+For example, shown in the figure below is the vector .

 Once we have vectors of the form and we can add them together to describe any vector in the form .